hallettj/git-format-staged/README.md

 shell option is set.
 Do not rely on globstar in npm scripts!

 [globstar]: https://www.linuxjournal.com/content/globstar-new-bash-globbing-option

+### Check staged changes with a linter without formatting

+Perhaps you do not want to reformat files automatically; but you do want to prevent files from being committed if they do not conform to style rules.
+You can use git-format-staged with the `--no-write` option, and supply a lint command instead of a format command.
+Here is an example using ESLint:

+    $ git-format-staged --no-write -f 'eslint --stdin >&2' 'src/*.js'

+If this command is run in a pre-commit hook, and the lint command fails the commit will be aborted and error messages will be displayed.
+The lint command must read file content via `stdin`.
+Anything that the lint command outputs to `stdout` will be ignored.
+In the example above `eslint` is given the `--stdin` option to tell it to read content from `stdin` instead of reading files from disk, and messages from `eslint` are redirected to `stderr` (using the `>&2` notation) so that you can see them.

 ### Set up a pre-commit hook with Husky